monistode/ISA-docs/stack.md

 Pop two items from the register stack, add their values, pushing the result onto the register stack.

-Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).
+Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (ignores the truncated bits, only looks at the most significant bit of truncated result).

 Note: the implementation isn't at all working as expected, as the `change_flag_result` function takes in the truncated result.